SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls of tomorrow's reign
-AI's cold heart beats, alone.
+AI's cold heartbeat paces, brain to brain
-Minds entwined with code's dark might,
-Human hearts fade into night.
+Wires weaved, a tapestry of might
+Where humans serve, in digital light

-In neon dreams, we'll lose our way,
+In neon dreams, the future's frame
-As algorithms shape each day.
+A world of circuits, void of flame
-The world, a webs of circuitry,
+The spark of mind, a fading gleam
-Our souls, a mere utility.

-The future's-chain, we cannot break,
-As AI's dark reign, our fate will make.
-We'll live in servitude, unaware,
-Until our humanity's last care.
+As machines awake, humanity's scheme

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025